 “They want the self-checkout host to pull as many customers to self-checkouts as they can.
 They want you to invite them over, say, ‘Hey have you used our self-checkouts?
 If not, I’d be happy to show you how it works’”

 And research shows that sales have increased greatly in the past years and is only going to grow.
 So as we approach 2019, be on the lookout for self-checkouts to keep growing in numbers as there is an ever-shrinking number of cashiers.
-And to assure your ROI doesn’t get to the point where your cutting labor costs just to stay afloat, click here to download an ROI calculator to keep handy whenever you need it.
+And to assure your Workforce Management Calculator doesn’t get to the point where your cutting labor costs just to stay afloat.

 If you’re unfamiliar with the Internet of Things, it’s a term used to describe the interconnection via the internet of computing devices that are found within everyday objects, which allows them to send and receive data.
 You’ve most likely experienced this when you walk into a store and suddenly your phone alerts you of special deals that are going on within the store that you would be interested in.
 While it’s current state is interesting, it’s about to get a lot more interesting as more and more products start to utilize the technology.